philkuz/RailsProject2/README.md

 Demo Link: https://warm-harbor-2298.herokuapp.com/

-Idea: A click based RPG based around the idea of a hype attribute
+Idea: A click based RPG where you can fight enemies and get cool items.

 ### Models and Description: